adamrutter/uk-weather-forecast/README.md

 Once we have the correct tab we add the time, the icon, the temperature and the wind speed.

-We use the provided wind direction to rotate the icon that now contains the wind speed.
+We use the provided wind direction to rotate the icon that now contains the wind speed, to indicate wind direction visually.